krzyzanowskim/CryptoSwift/README.md

 ###Contribution

 For latest version, please check **develop** branch.
-This is latest development version that will be marged to **master** branch at some point.
+This is latest development version that will be merged into **master** branch at some point.

 ##Installation